boessu/plantuml-vitruv/readme.md

-# PlantUML Archimate render pipeline
+# PlantUML Vitruv render pipeline
 A small library which generates PlantUML source.
 Can be used e.g. for reports.

 ## Features